pasichDev/NewsHub/README.md

 git clone https://github.com/pasichDev/NewsHub.git
 ```

 2. Open the project in Android Studio.
+3. Create an account with newsapi.org and get your api token.
+4. Write your api token in the constants file variable BaseUrl Api.

-3. Build and run the application.
+5. Build and run the application.

 ## Usage